BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 When you are talking about a private water system on BC land for sale that may be worth more or less $50,000 to $75,000 to replace, if even possible, with the addition of a lot of time and effort involved, I think we should be dealing with the water systems on BC land for sale accordingly.

-Why is the onus put on the purchaser to discover the problems with a water well system on a BC property for sale?
-A lot of money can be invested into all these inspections, and at the end of the day, the purchaser walks from the deal often if they are lucky.
+Why is it the purchaser’s responsibility to identify any issues with a water well system on a property for sale in BC?
+All these inspections can cost a significant amount of money, and often, if luck favours them, the purchaser just walks away from the deal.
 Others may not be and can certainly pay the price,

 Most people don’t want a well that goes dry or offers very limited water for part of the year; wells can also experience seasonal changes.
-I speak with people almost daily who have been left in these situations with nothing to fall back on except their resources, and almost always, they would have walked from the deal had they known about the water issues they would have to live with.
+I speak with people almost daily who have been left with nothing but their own resources, and almost always, they would have left the deal if they had known about the water issues.

 Water Well Problems Typically Are Not Sudden

-Much of this can be and should be disclosed when listing rural BC land for sale, vendors know when they have a water well issue, and that is why there is so much non-disclosure when it comes to the sale of BC land for sale.
+Vendors are aware of their water well issues, which is why they often fail to disclose them when listing rural BC land for sale.
 The cost of repairing or replacing a well is not something the vendor will often want to do; if it has been an ongoing issue, they would have likely resolved their water well problem before listing their property for sale.
 Water well problems are often a process of gradual deterioration; typically, they don’t suddenly occur.

 The property may get sold without replacing or repairing a well, leaving the new owner to quickly discover that they may need to be considering the high legal costs of remedying the water well problem.

 Rather than seeking legal advice, the new owner either limps or lives with the situation.
-They may install a new water well and pumping system if they find their water well situation unacceptable and are financially able, often costing tens of thousands of dollars.
+If they find their current water well situation unacceptable and have the financial means, they may drill a new water well and pumping system, which can often cost tens of thousands of dollars.

 When the BC real estate market is hot, there can be numerous competing offers, causing the fear of loss and panic buying that I mentioned earlier.
-Purchasers are told to make their best offer if they want the property, as they will compete with other buyers.
+Purchasers are often advised to submit their best offer if they desire the property, as they will frequently be competing with other purchasers.

 But what else can you expect from a buyer coming from the city, perhaps who has never been on a water well or a septic system and is represented by a BC real estate agent who may not even know what a water well looks like?
-There needs to be much more accountability in place to protect.
+Far more accountability is necessary to ensure protection.

-Water sampling process can leave room for error if not done correctly; if a possible contamination issue is indicated on a lab report, it may not be correct due to improper water sampling, etc. As a seller, you are informed that the report indicates a contaminated water well.
-This may not be the case at all, and you don’t want to have your well labeled as contaminated especially by a non-expert.
+If a lab report indicates a potential contamination issue, it may not be accurate due to improper water sampling, among other reasons.
+The report informs you, the seller, that there is a contaminated water well.
+This may not be the case at all, and you don’t want to have your well labelled as contaminated, especially by a non-expert.

-Having access to past water reports is essential for monitoring the quality of your well water for comparing prior results.
+Having access to past water reports is essential for monitoring the quality of your well water and comparing prior results.

-Before your property goes onto the market, it’s important that your water system is inspected and the water is tested.
-Verify the quality of your well water for your own protection, I always recommend an essential drinking water test, it’s affordable and perfect for a property owner and a purchaser as it complies with the Canadian Drinking Water Guidelines which ensures your water is safe to drink.
+As a seller, it’s wise to inspect and test the water system before putting a property on the market.
+Verify the quality of your well water for your own protection.
+I always recommend an essential drinking water test; it’s affordable and perfect for a property owner and a purchaser, as it complies with the Canadian Drinking Water Guidelines, which ensures your water is safe to drink.

 Try to take care of all water well issues before listing; it just makes the selling of BC Land for Sale so much easier and less costly than having a laundry list of water well problems pop up on the eleventh hour that may cause the purchaser or mortgage lender to walk away.